 These are spending choices that come along every so often but can really trip you up if you’ve not planned for them.
-This is stuff that’s not visible on your month-to-month spending, so often, it can end up on credit cards or it comes out of savings.
+This is stuff that’s not visible on your month-to-month spending and often, it can end up on credit cards or come out of savings.

 Set a spending plan and monitor

 If you’ve made it this far, you will have a solid grasp of your net worth and your monthly spending, together with bigger, less frequent luxuries.
 The questions to ask now are: